 How we show up matters.
-The work we do to reclaim our aliveness, our bodies, our belonging, is work that ripples out beyond us – interrupting the systems that keep us disconnected, numb, and blind to patterns of harm.
+When we reclaim our aliveness, our bodies, our belonging, that shift doesn’t stop with us.
+It disrupts the systems that rely on our numbness and compliance.

-Play and pleasure are essential.
+Play and pleasure matter.
+Yes, even here.
+Especially here.
 Play is medicine.
-Pleasure is sacred.
-We were never meant to move through life numb.
+Pleasure is a compass.
+We were never meant to white-knuckle our way through life.

-We’re not separate from the Earth.
-Our bones, breath, and blood are shaped by the same forces that carve rivers and grow forests.
-To honor ourselves is to honor Earth, and vice versa.
+We are not separate from the Earth.
+Our bones, breath, and blood are shaped by the same forces that carve rivers and coax seedlings into forests.
+When we honor ourselves, we’re honoring the Earth; when we forget ourselves, we forget Her too.

-I offer words of thanks and recognition to my teachers and way-showers, especially to Meg Vellejos McCoy and Koshin Pailey Ellison.
-Their wisdom, care, steady encouragement and unwavering patience continues to shape my path, including my commitment to re-education, service and justice.
+I offer gratitude to my teachers, especially Meg Vellejos McCoy and Koshin Pailey Ellison, whose wisdom, mischief, and devotion to the path continue to shape my own—particularly my commitment to re-education, service, and justice.

-I do this work because I believe we all deserve to come home to ourselves.
-To be met, witnessed, and held.
-To wake up—fully, fiercely…together.
+I do this work because I believe we deserve to come home to ourselves.
+To be met, witnessed, held, and occasionally lovingly provoked.
+To wake up—fully, fiercely, and yes… together.

 Experience and Education